AlinNitu/3ym-testcafe/README.md

 # Testcafe project
-(the website it was created for is not available anymore.
-This can be easily adapted for other websites by updating the base url, credentials and the page elements selectors)

 In order to run this project you will need to install *node.js*, *npm*, *testcafe* and an *IDE* of your preference.